coky-t/owasp-mastg-ja/Document/0x06d-Testing-Data-Storage.md

 /private/var/Keychains/keychain-2.db
 ```

+If necessary during dynamic analysis, the contents of the Keychain can be dumped using keychain dumper <sup>[9]</sup> as described in the chapter "Basic Security Testing on iOS".

 #### 静的解析

 Identify sensitive data saved throughout the app.
 This includes passwords, secret keys, and personally identifyable information, as well as other data identified as sensitive by the client.
 Look for instances where this data is saved using any of the local storage APIs listed below.
 Make sure that sensitive data is never stored without appropriate protection.
 For example, usernames and passwords should not be saved in NSUserDefaults without additional encryption.
 In any case, the encryption must be implemented such that the secret key is stored in the Keychain using secure settings, ideally <code>kSecAttrAccessibleWhenUnlockedThisDeviceOnly</code>.

-When looking for instances of insecure data storage in an iOS app you should consider the following data storage mechanisms.
+When looking for instances of insecure data storage in an iOS app you should consider the following possible means of storing data.

 ##### CoreData/SQLite データベース